MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-holiday-schedule.md

 ## Create a holiday schedule

-You can create a holiday schedule in the Customer Service admin center (preview) or Customer Service Hub app
+You can create a holiday schedule in the Customer Service admin center or Customer Service Hub app

 1. [!INCLUDE[proc_permissions_custsvcmgr_sysadmin_and_customizer](../includes/proc-permissions-custsvcmgr-sysadmin-and-customizer.md)]